ebjamieson97/undid/README.md

   Specify if the frequency should be multiplied by a non-zero integer.
 For example, if the time periods to consider are two years, set `freq("years") freq_multiplier(2)`.

 - **weights** (*string, optional*):
-  A string indicating the type of weighting to use in the case of common adoption.
-Defaults to "standard".
+  A string indicating the type of weighting to use.
+Defaults to "both".
 Options are:
-  - "standard" weighs each silo according to: (num of obs after and at the treatment period) / (num of obs)
+  - "none", "diff", "att", or "both".
+The various options describe the level at which weights are applied (to the contrasts/differences, to the sub-aggregate ATTs, to both, or to none).

 - **filename** (*string, optional*):
   A string specifying the outputted filename.
 Must end in `.csv`.
 Defaults to `"init.csv"`.